shlomiv/papiea/README.md

 ## Issuing a bug report

-While issuing a bug report please make sure You created an issue https://github.com/nutanix/papiea/issues with the following info:
+While issuing a bug report please make sure you created an issue https://github.com/nutanix/papiea/issues with the following info (make sure to use the right template):

 1. General description of the error